 National Youth Leadership Forum:

 Spend 6 amazing days in Washington, DC that will put you on the path to your future in Diplomacy, Intelligence, and Defense.
-Students get real, hands-on experience and an extraordinary opportunity to learn how America monitors potential threats, prepares for crisis, and plans for peace.
+Join other high school students from around the country for this extraordinary opportunity to learn how America monitors potential threats, prepares for crisis, and plans for peace.

 About National Youth Leadership Forum: National Security – Diplomacy, Intelligence & Defense

-At NYLF National Security, students enjoy a unique opportunity to engage with subject matter experts, learn about the latest intelligence strategies, and experience public service in action.
+At NYLF National Security, students have a unique opportunity to talk directly with national security experts, learn about the latest intelligence strategies, and experience public service in action.

 Washington, DC serves as the perfect stage for this dynamic, six-day program where outstanding high school students get an insider’s look at potential career paths, and then put everything they learn into practice in a challenging, hands-on simulation.
-Additionally, students enjoy exclusive site visits to government agencies and one-on-one interactions with industry professionals.
+NYLF National Security students also enjoy exclusive access to government agencies and one-on-one interactions with industry professionals.

 Your participation in NYLF National Security will enhance your leadership skills and ultimately introduce you to a possible career in America’s national security, intelligence, or diplomatic fields.
 You will form friendships with future colleagues that will last a lifetime and gain the tools you need to help make your dream a reality.